sabrinahu5/starter-project-2023-v2/README.md

    # https://www.freecodecamp.org/news/how-to-open-visual-studio-code-from-your-terminal/#:~:text=Once%20your%20terminal%20is%20open,Then%20hit%20enter%20.&text=Once%20you%20hit%20enter%20%2C%20VS%20Code%20will%20now%20open.
    ```

-2. You should see a popup in the bottom right prompting you to install recommended extensions.
-Please install these, they'll be helpful for code formatting and developing the webapp.
-You can also view the recommended extensions in the extensions sidebar (`cmd + shift + X`.)

-3. You will also get a prompt to use the workspace's Typescript version; accept it.
-If you don't get one, make sure you're using the workspace's Typescript version by pressing `cmd` + `shift` + `P` and typing "typescript", selecting `Typescript: Select Typescript Version`, and selecting `Use Workspace Version`.

-4. Open a terminal in the project folder by dragging up from the bottom of the code window or by going to `Terminal > New Terminal` in the menu bar.
+2. Open a terminal in the project folder by dragging up from the bottom of the code window or by going to `Terminal > New Terminal` in the menu bar.

-5. Run: `npm install` (`npm i` for short)
+3. Run: `npm install` (`npm i` for short)

    - If you get something like "command not found", you might not have `npm` installed.